-Details of the artists and event can be seen below the sample of works.
+Details of the artists and event can be seen below.

 In association with Equalities Work and The Foundry, Disability Arts Online is pleased to announce an exhibition and related programme of events, working with DAO’s Associate Artists, Aidan Moesby, Dolly Sen and Richard Downes, running from 9th September until 9th January 2020

 We are living in a time of rising extremism.
 In our everyday, space and structures are increasingly contested.
 There is a conflict over whose voices get heard and dominate the socio-political agendas of the future.
 ‘Contested Spaces’ radically explores this from a Social Justice, Human Rights and Disability perspective.

 The show has been curated by Aidan Moesby.

 Malgorzata Dawidek: visual artist, writer and art historian (PhD).
 Currently she has been conducting PhD practice-led research at the Slade/UCL.
 Her artistic and academic interests cover the visual arts, literature and certain medical matters.
 Dawidek’s practice is focused on the conflict between the condition of the human body and discursive language.
 It addresses aspects of corporeality as a continuous narration, a text ‘in process’, which she describes as bodygraphy.